 Another reason to consider fractional investing is the potential for greater diversification.
 Take Amazon as an example again.
 Why would you disproportionately weight the bulk of your portfolio toward one company when you could split that $3,000 among 30 other securities?
 After all, a well-diversified portfolio is often hailed as the key to success.

-Moreover, if you leverage fractional share investing properly, you may even have a better chance of outperforming the market.
+Moreover, if you utilize fractional share investing properly, you may even have a better chance of outperforming the market.
 This is possible through dollar-cost averaging, where you allocate a set amount of funds toward your investments at regular intervals, regardless of the per-share cost.
 Instead of just buying the dips, you invest consistently and avoid the hassle – and potential losses – of trying to time the market.

-Over time, dollar-cost average often proves to be one of the most profitable investment strategies in a well-diversified portfolio.
+Over time, dollar-cost averaging often proves to be one of the most profitable investment strategies in a well-diversified portfolio.
 And with fractional share investments, you don’t have to worry about your brokerage holding your funds in cash until you can afford a single share.
 Instead, you can get invested immediately and reap greater long-term benefits.

 And lastly, fractional shares provide investors with smaller pocketbooks access to bigger, more stable companies.
 While the growth prospects may not match those of many cheaper investments, long-term stability can be crucial for investors who can’t afford increased portfolio volatility.
 With fractional investing, no company is out of reach for anyone.